-- Don’t rely on the throttle, if you have one, to keep you moving.
+- Don’t rely on the throttle to keep you moving.
 Use it when you need to move forward quickly (like out of the way of a car) or need a boost to get started up a steep hill.
 Just don’t use it to avoid pedaling entirely!

-- Ride to work, high school or college.
+- Ride to work, high school, or college classes.
 Because an e-bike can get you where you need to go easier than a standard road bike, you can get consistent exercise by riding every day on your commute.
-But what’s nice is that you won’t have to end up tired-out or sweaty when you get there.
+But what’s nice is that you won’t have to end up tired out or sweaty when you get there.

 - Pick up groceries or run errands.
-Just put a little rack or basket on the front or back of your e-bike or carry a backpack to put your groceries in (and don’t forget to lock up your bike while shopping).
+Just put a little rack or basket on the front or back of your e-bike or carry a backpack to put your groceries in.

 - Ride up hills.
 Riding hills provide a fantastic form of exercise because they require greater sustained effort to get up them.
 And with an e-bike, there’s no reason not to try going up even steep hills.
 You can make it as pleasant or as hard as you’d like.
 And as long as your pedaling, you’re getting exercise.

-I also find that setting my gears to 3 or 4 on a steep hill helps me get more exercise because I don’t need to increase pedal assist as quickly.
+I also find that setting my gears to 3 or 4 on a steep hill helps me get better exercise because I don’t need to increase pedal assist as quickly.

 - Make riding a daily habit.
 Start your day off with a ride around your neighborhood.
 This will get your blood flowing and increase your heart rate, giving you a burst of cardiovascular exercise.
 And, as a bonus, it can help you focus and increase your productivity for the day.